StackExchange/stack-blog/README.md

 ## Quickstart

-###Add yourself as a contributor with an author file
+###1.
+Add yourself as a contributor with an author file

-1. You need to create a new markdown file with your username in the `_authors` folder to be included as a contributor on the blog.
+You need to create a new markdown file with your username in the `_authors` folder to be included as a contributor on the blog.
 For example, Jon Chan uses the username `jonhmchan` so he would create a new file named `jonhmchan.md`.
 In the content of this file should be the following:
 ```
 ---
 layout: author